Spacebrew/spacebrew/README.md

 spacebrew
 =========

 A dynamically re-routable software toolkit for choreographing interactive spaces.
+Visit http://www.spacebrew.cc to see projects that people are working on or dive in at http://docs.spacebrew.cc

 ###Getting Started
 * Clone the repo